theunknownblackhathacker/HTML-File-Splitter/README.md

 This simple Python script helps you split a large HTML file into smaller parts while keeping the `<head>` section intact.
 It's perfect if you have a big webpage and want to break it into smaller, more manageable pieces.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-📌 What This Script Does
+📌 What This Script Does:
 ✅ Reads an HTML file from your computer
 ✅ Extracts the `<head>` section (keeps it the same in all parts)
 ✅ Splits the `<body>` content into smaller parts